Stuycs-K/final-project-10-keungn-yangc/WORKLOG.md

 - Working on implementing delay for collisions
 - Adjust spawn point to accommodate for larger particle sizes

+### 5/26
+- Ton of collision optimizations -- most importantly particle-particle collision no longer buggy
+- Also hyper(?)optimize particle-wall collisions
+- Randomize velocity of newly spawned particles
+- Combine parts of move() and wallCollide() because they check for same conditions

 info

 ## Natalie